 “How will the Ice Nation handle the European Problem?”

 Toklo winced internally at the name others used for the Matriarchy slipping from the tongue of the Haudenosaunee Republic’s representative Tekakwitha.
 “The Ice Nation” as if the largest country in the world was nothing more then the ice fields of their capital.
-Those fields were the birthplace of the Matriarch that taught them them their path, so in some ways it was fitting.
+Those fields were the birthplace of the Matriarch that taught them them their path, the birthplace of true humanity, so in some ways it was fitting.
 But they had spread, grown, changed with each adopted nation.
 The entire Northern world was part of the the Matriarchy now.
 They were the one lone nation to spread across the world by taking in the many nations that chose to join them, they had never initiated war on a single nation.
 They even had regions south enough to leave winter for part of the year.
 But to the world they would forever be the “Ice Nation.”
 Toklo sighed internally again.

 “What will be will be.”
 Toklo said with a sad shake of his head.